cloudswb/aws-genai-bedrock-builder/README.md

 cdk bootstrap
 ```

-Run the following shell script to deploy Backend service:
+Run the following shell script to deploy all services:

 ```jsx
 sudo npm install